Property

 Some Key Property Concerns

-Rent: The levels of the existing rent are important to the investor or landlord but more important are the levels of rent in the future.
+Rent: The levels of the existing rent are important to the investor or landlord, but more important are the stories of rent in the future.
 It is a matter of what rent escalation the lease allows for and in what time frame.
-A good lease with a good rent review profile in a sound and well managed property will always attract property investors.
+A good lease with a good rent review profile in a sound and well-managed property will always attract investors.
 Outgoings: These are the property running costs.
-Importantly they should be in balance and in comparison to other properties of similar types in the same region.
-If the outgoings are out of balance to similar properties, you need to know why, as any astute property buyer will ask about the outgoings.
-They know what are the averages of outgoings in the area and will not want to pay above the average unless there is a solid and sound reason to do so.
+Importantly, they should be balanced and compared to other properties of similar types in the same region.
+If the outgoings are out of proportion to similar properties, you need to know why, as any astute property buyer will ask about the outgoings.
+They know the average outgoings in the area and will not want to pay above the norm unless there is a solid and sound reason.

 22 Great Tips For Commercial Property Investment 1

-Design: Is the property user friendly and attractive?
+Design: Is the property user-friendly and attractive?
 Good property investment usually looks good and is well maintained.
-This is to maintain interest in the property from the tenant and the customer’s perspective.
+This maintains interest in the property from the tenant’s and customer’s perspectives.
 If these people feel good about the property when they visit it or use it, then you are well on the way to good property performance.
 As part of this process, you can conduct interviews with people as they use the property to see and identify any latent concerns.
-In the case of retail property this is highly recommended as retail property is strongly geared to the sentiment of customers.
+In the case of retail property, this is highly recommended as retail property is strongly geared to customers’ sentiments.

-Amenities: Are you providing everything that a modern business, tenant, or customer needs?
-Amenities are many things and it really depends on what the property is doing or serving.
-Most people that use the property expect ease of use and access to the amenities including toilets, car parks, common areas, etc. Retail property has a higher level of consideration in this category.
+Amenities: Are you providing everything a modern business, tenant, or customer needs?
+Amenities are many things, depending on what the property is doing or serving.
+Most people who use the property expect ease of use and access to the amenities, including toilets, car parks, common areas, etc. Retail property has a higher level of consideration in this category.
 Services: Are your property services modern and performing well?
 This would include water, gas, roads, electricity, lighting, telephones, etc.

 Parking: Are customers and tenants well served concerning the parking of vehicles?
 Ease of access to the property is critical and at a premium today.
 Motor vehicles are part of business and life for all people.
 If parking is not well catered for on the property, then the interaction of the property with public transport is critical.